Site Recovery Manager Technical Overview

 Datastore group: One or more datastores that are treated as a unit in Site Recovery Manager.
 A common example is a consistency group in an array replication solution.

-Site Recovery Manager 8.3 is deployed in a paired configuration, for example, a protected site and a recovery site.
-The Site Recovery Manager 8.3 software is either deployed as an appliance or installed on a Microsoft Windows server at both sites.
+Site Recovery Manager 8.4 is deployed in a paired configuration, for example, a protected site and a recovery site.
+The Site Recovery Manager 8.4 software is deployed as an appliance at both sites.
 It supports multiple versions of vCenter at either site.
-There must be one or more vSphere hosts running version 6.0 or higher at each site.
-See the Compatibility Matrixes for Site Recovery Manager 8.3 for specific details
+There must be one or more vSphere hosts running version 6.5 or higher at each site.
+See the Compatibility Matrixes for Site Recovery Manager 8.4 for specific details

 For vSphere Replication, the vSphere Replication virtual appliance must be deployed and the virtual machines to be protected by Site Recovery Manager must be configured for replication.

-Site Recovery Manager 8.3 and VMware vCenter Server as well as the workloads they are protecting require infrastructure services like DNS, DHCP and Active Directory.
+Site Recovery Manager 8.4 and VMware vCenter Server as well as the workloads they are protecting require infrastructure services like DNS, DHCP, and Active Directory.
 These must be in place at both the protected and recovery sites.

 Site Recovery Manager is managed using an HTML5 based UI.
 During the installation of Site Recovery Manager, a plugin labeled “Site Recovery Manager” is installed in the vSphere HTML5 UI or Web Client and an icon labeled “Site Recovery” is displayed.

 Site Recovery Manager supports protection for up to 5,000 virtual machines and is able to simultaneously run up to 10 recovery plans containing up to 2,000 virtual machines.
 Up to 500 virtual machines can be included in a single protection group and Site Recovery Manager provides support for up to 500 protection groups.

 Though the most obvious use case for Site Recovery Manager is disaster recovery from one site to another it can handle a number of different use cases